robfatland/nexus/bash/env.md

     - jupyterlab
     - matplotlib
     - pandas
+    - xarray
+    - netcdf4 as one backend for file I/O using xarray.open_dataset(fnm)
     - already built in: IPython and sub-modules such as `Image`
 - pbytes
     - jupyterlab